VaishooR/dsa-sessions/README.md

 31. Program to reverse an array.
 (LC-344)
 32. Program to reverse vowels.
 (LC-345)
 33. Program to find two sum.
 (LC-1)
+34. Program to find two sum with sorted input.
+(LC-167)